 Overseas, they are available from a wide variety of retailers including most places which sell orienteering gear:

-If you’re buying a card for Super City Sprints, make sure to order it in good time for delivery, particularly if you are considering ordering from overseas, as shipping times are significantly worse than they were at the start of the year!
+If you’re buying a card for Nationals, make sure to order it in good time for delivery, particularly if you are considering ordering from overseas, as shipping times are significantly worse than they were at the start of the year!